Session: 625. Lymphoma: Pre-Clinical—Chemotherapy and Biologic Agents: Poster III

 Given the multiple immune dampening mechanisms of SUMOylation, we are currently studying the anti-MCL immune effects of TAK-981.
 To do this, we are employing a novel immunocompetent mouse model of MCL in which murine lymphoma cells from Eμ-SOX11/CCND1 double transgenic animals are adoptively transferred into syngeneic mice.
 These mice develop a systemic lymphoma with morphological, molecular, and phenotypic features characteristic of MCL resulting in death within 3-4 weeks.
 Preliminary results with this model show that treatment with TAK-981 leads to decrease in lymphoma burden and significant prolongation of survival.
 Studies into the immune mediated anti-lymphoma effects of TAK-981 using this model are ongoing and will be presented at the meeting.

 Disclosures: Huszar: Takeda Pharmaceuticals: Employment, Equity Ownership.
 Parekh: Karyopharm Inc.: Research Funding; Foundation Medicine Inc.: Consultancy; Celgene Corporation: Research Funding.
-Maddocks: BMS: Research Funding; Pharmacyclics: Membership on an entity's Board of Directors or advisory committees, Research Funding; Novartis: Research Funding; Merck: Research Funding; Celgene: Membership on an entity's Board of Directors or advisory committees; Teva: Membership on an entity's Board of Directors or advisory committees.
+Maddocks: Merck: Research Funding; Celgene: Honoraria, Membership on an entity's Board of Directors or advisory committees; Novartis: Research Funding; Teva: Honoraria; seattle genetics: Honoraria; Pharmacyclics: Honoraria, Membership on an entity's Board of Directors or advisory committees, Research Funding; BMS: Research Funding.
 Baiocchi: Prelude: Consultancy.

 See more of: Oral and Poster Abstracts